Who are these guys? Nondescript Bears out to make a name for themselves

 Eberflus in particular has had success getting more out of inexperienced or lesser-accomplished players.
 In his first year as defensive coordinator with the Colts, the defense improved from 30th in points and yards in 2017 to 10th in points and 11th in yards in 2018.

-And he did it with a similar roster to the one he has now: rookie linebacker Darius Leonard, a second-round draft pick (36th overall) was the NFL’s defensive rookie of the year; defensive end Denico Autry had nine sacks after having 10 in four years with the Raiders;defensive end Margus Hunt had five sacks after having 2.5 in five previous NFL seasons); linebacker Anthony Walker, cornerbacks Kenny Moore and Pierre Desir and safety Clayton Geathers all prospered with significantly more snaps under Eberflus.
+And he did it with a similar roster to the one he has now: rookie linebacker Darius Leonard, a second-round draft pick (36th overall), was the NFL’s Defensive Rookie of the Year; defensive end Denico Autry had nine sacks after having 10 in four years with the Raiders; defensive end Margus Hunt had five sacks after having 2œ in five previous NFL seasons; linebacker Anthony Walker, cornerbacks Kenny Moore and Pierre Desir and safety Clayton Geathers all prospered with significantly more snaps under Eberflus.

-Eberflus has had a knack for getting previously unproductive players to produce — and quickly.
+Eberflus has had a knack for getting unproductive players to produce — and quickly.

 How does he do it?
 Eberflus pointed to “the system.”